heitorchang/good-practice/clojure.md

 ;; WAIT for REPL to load
 ```

+### Create a new project

+Note: dashes and underscores are converted automatically depending on context (directory vs. namespace)

+lein new app my_project
+Open my_app/project.clj in Emacs and type F2 (cider-jack-in)
+Code in my-app/src/my_app/core.clj

-## lein not in exec-path
+### lein not in exec-path

 To solve this, type M-x customize-group RET cider.
 Then look for Cider lein command and set the absolute path of lein.

-## Running examples in Programming Clojure, 3rd edition
+### Running examples in Programming Clojure, 3rd edition

 Visit (C-x C-f) `deps.edn` in the top-level directory, to set Emacs' working directory to that directory.